MechWarrior 2: 31st Century Combat: Reception

 MechWarrior II won the Origins Award for Best Fantasy or Science Fiction Computer Game of 1995.
 In 1996, Computer Gaming World ranked it as the 27th best game of all time and called it "an amazingly immersive experience".
 That same year, it was also ranked as the 54th top game of all time by Next Generation.
 In 2000, Computer Games Strategy Plus named MechWarrior 2 one of the "10 Best Sci-Fi Simulations".
 The magazine's Steve Bauman wrote: "While subsequent games, whether it's the seemingly thousands of variations Activision released in its wake, or the more recent sequel, feature better graphics and production, this is the still the benchmark."
 In 2004, MechWarrior 2 was inducted into GameSpot's list of the greatest games of all time.
+Mech Warrior 2 was named one of the top 100 CD-ROMs by PC Magazine.

 Jeff Gerstmann of GameSpot predicted the game's PlayStation version "will receive decidedly mixed reviews.
 Fans of the original will likely feel the game has been watered down to appease the younger-skewing console demographic."
 Instead, reviews were overwhelmingly positive, and many critics outright praised the way the adaptation from PC to console was handled.
-For example, GamePro remarked, "The term 'PC port' often makes console gamers wince because many PC titles suffer severely in the switch.
+For example, GamePro remarked: "The term 'PC port' often makes console gamers wince because many PC titles suffer severely in the switch.
 MechWarrior 2 deftly avoids that pitfall, ditching the complexity of the classic PC sim in favor of gripping arcade-style mayhem."
-Next Generation said, "Activision finally releases a console version that does the MechWarrior series justice.
+Next Generation said: "Activision finally releases a console version that does the MechWarrior series justice.
 MechWarrior 2 for PlayStation is a faithful recreation of the PC title, although a few modifications were made with the arcade-oriented console owner in mind.
 The combat arenas have been condensed to prevent unnecessary wandering around, and a non-campaign mode has been included for some quick, no frills fighting."
 Gerstmann himself, while criticizing the appearance of the exploding mechs and the music, concluded that "For those of you who want a quick-and-dirty combat simulator with a lot of things to shoot, and can get past the uninspired graphics, MW2 fits the bill nicely."
 Even Crispin Boyer of Electronic Gaming Monthly, one of the few to dislike the changes, summarized that "Although it has been dummied down a little from the PC original, Mech 2 is still one of the most complicated and rewarding sims you can play on the consoles-and it's definitely the best console mech game available."

 The Saturn version received similar critical praise.
-Sega Saturn Magazines Matt Yeo remarked, "Fans of the original PC game will find little to gripe about here, the game's much-heralded strategy elements having been retained ..."
+Sega Saturn Magazines Matt Yeo remarked: "Fans of the original PC game will find little to gripe about here, the game's much-heralded strategy elements having been retained ..."
 GamePro stated that aside from "slight differences in graphics and control", the Saturn version is the same as the PlayStation version.